Got a question?

 We are inspected primarily by the Wales Tourist Board.
 Our Cottages have all achieved a 4 Star rating, apart from Byron's Barn which has achieved a 3 star rating- it has similar facilities to all the others but is smaller.

-In the Summer if you book a week's accommodation with us you will receive, subject to availability, a free multi activity taster session.
-This usually takes place on the Monday after arrival, and can involve Archery, Indoor Climbing and Horse Riding.
-You can try all the activities or just one or two.
+In the Summer Holidays if you book self catering accommodation for a week or longer you will receive, subject to availability, a free multi activity taster session.
+This usually takes place on the Monday after arrival, and will usually involve 3 activities.
+For example Archery, Indoor Climbing, Horse Riding or Bushcraft.
+The session will take approx 1 hour in total and both children and adults can join in (subject to usual minimum ages for activities).
+You can try all the activities or just one or two depending on what is offered on the day.
 It's a great way to meet other people who are staying at the Farm.

 Can I bring my dog?